esphome/esphome-docs/components/climate/thermostat.rst

     - ``dry``
     - ``fan_only``
     - ``auto``
-  - **fan_mode** (*Optional*, climate fan mode): The default fan mode to switch the thermostat to when switching to this preset.
-If not specified it will remain on the fan mode it was on prior to switching.
+  - **fan_mode** (*Optional*, climate fan mode): The fan mode the thermostat should switch to when this preset is activated.
+If not specified, the thermostat's fan mode will remain unchanged when the preset is activated.
     One of:

     - ``on``
     - ``off``